 The treatment is given in Radiotherapy.
-Most patients will have two to five treatments with one or two treatments each week.
+Most patients will have three to five treatments with one or two treatments each week.
 Each treatment takes about one hour.
 Some patients will have this treatment while getting daily external radiation treatments.
 Only one type of treatment, internal or external, is given per day.

 What Do the Applicators Look Like?